cliosight/Docs/README.md

 Just like a form and a report, a dashboard can be shared using a URL in a similar format.
 For instance, https://app.cliosight.com/app/dashboards/47/show?noNavbar=true

-A dashboard in Cliosight can is basically a collection of forms and reports.
-It has its own pre-HTML and post-HTML tags like a form and a report.
+A dashboard in Cliosight is basically a UI container for forms and reports.
+It can have its own pre-HTML and post-HTML.
 The JSON syntax enables users to place forms and reports one next to the other or in a sequential order.
-This makes it the easiest way to host a CRM dashboard, a simple web application or a regular landing page for a product or a service.
+This makes it the easiest way to host a CRM dashboard, a simple web application or as a regular landing page for a product or a service.

 Below is an example.
 [Meeting portal](https://app.cliosight.com/app/forms/42/show?noNavbar=true)